RianaAzad/RianaAzad/README.md

   </div>

 ### Welcome!
-*I'm an enthusiastic aspiring Full-stack AI engineer with a strong passion for machine learning, deep learning, and AI research.
-I'm always eager to learn and contribute to exciting AI projects.*
+*I am an AI & Full-stack Engineer with expertise in Machine Learning, Deep Learning, and Full-stack development.
+I specialize in building AI-powered applications and web platforms, with a strong focus on technologies like Python, JavaScript, React.js, Node.js, and MongoDB.
+I’m also experienced in working with cloud platforms such as Firebase and DigitalOcean.*
 ## Stack expertise:

 <p align="center">